Need Help with Your Taxes?

 Storefront Tax Preparation

 Not everyone wants to file on their own.
-These individuals often use storefront tax preparation services where they can sit down with a human preparer.
+These individuals often use storefront tax preparation services where they can sit down with a human preparer to get tax help.

 - Preparers often have more training than VITA volunteers